When you buy new homeschool curriculum, how do you know what you should buy?

 - I see it when the kids are making mud patties in the backyard under the semi-arid Canadian sun (yes, semi-arid, in Canada).

-Curriculum is everywhere.
+The curriculum is everywhere.

 2. When you buy new homeschool curriculum, choose a curriculum for a specific child.

 You’re choosing to educate a child, not an anonymous roomful of children.
 You are choosing to education a child, not USE curriculum.

 Keep the child in mind.
 Because halfway through the study season, your child might get bored with the curriculum.
 That’s okay. (ps so might you).
 That’s okay too.
 You also may have learned that you bought a whole bunch of stuff that you like, but your child does not.